BishopFox/asminject/README.md

 ## Differences from dlinject.py

 `dlinject.py` was written specifically to cause the target process to load a shared library from disk.
 It does this by injecting code into the target process that calls the `_dl_open` function in the `ld` shared library.
 This works on some versions of some Linux distributions, but [there is an open issue for the project because that symbol is not consistently exported by the library](https://github.com/DavidBuchanan314/dlinject/issues/8). `asminject.py` extends that basic concept significantly by injecting arbitrary code into the target process, and includes templates to perform a variety of actions (execute arbitrary Python, PHP, or Ruby code inside an existing process for one of those languages, copying files using syscalls, and so on).
-It also includes a template to load a shared library into the target process using what I believe is a more reliable method: calling the `dlopen` method in `libdl`.
+It also includes templates that emulate the original `dlinject.py` and load a shared library into the target process using several different methods, and this is discussed in more detail in <a href="docs/examples-shared_library_injection.md">the shared library injection examples document</a>.

 `dlinject.py` writes the second stage code to disk, and the first stage payload reads that file into memory. `asminject.py` sets up a two-way communication channel entirely in process memory, so the target process does not load any potentially suspicious code from the filesystem.